NazranKhondokar/continuousLearning/project-report/README.md

   - **Total Tasks Under Review:** 5

 #### 3. Sprint Progress and Blockers
-- They have not assigned any tasks to a backend developer for the last 2 days.
+- They have not assigned any tasks to a backend developer for the last 7 working days.

 #### 4. Jira Task Breakdown